 Without Vehicle Computer Integration

-• 8 vehicles have Starlink but OBD-II not connected—paying for connectivity you're not using
+• 8 vehicles have Starlink but OBD-II not connected — paying for connectivity you're not using

-• Breakdowns on Newman/Tom Price routes cost $8,000-$15,000 per incident (remote towing, emergency freight for parts)
+• Breakdowns on Newman/Tom Price routes cost $8,000–$15,000 per incident (remote towing, emergency freight for parts, lost day rate)

 • Fleet manager spends 4–6 hours/week chasing service records, booking inspections, updating spreadsheets